tobiasbriones/blog/mathswe/tsd/oss/github/initializing-the-texsydo-github-organization-2024-09-04/index.md

 # Initializing the Texsydo GitHub Organization (2024/09/04)

+New prototypes are ready to become MVPs and part of the Texsydo (Textual System Documenting) project with its new GitHub organization and logo.
+They already provide substantial value for developing, automating, and deploying mathematical articles with graphics to the web.

 ## Texsydo Web and FX Prototypes

 The two prototypes are Web, which I use to deploy my articles, and FX, which